smari/jai-xml/README.md

  * `xml_walk_breadthfirst :: (node: *XMLNode, callback: XMLNodeWalkCallback)`
  * `for_expansion :: (node: *XMLNode, body: Code, flags: For_Flags)`

-Note that `XMLNodeWalkCallback` functions should return `.Continue` to continue, `.Break` to stop descending, or either `.OnlyChildren` or `.OnlySiblings` to only continue to recurse children or siblings respectively.
-There is currently no mechanism to stop all iteration on the `xml_walk_depthfirst` or `xml_walk_breadthfirst` functions.

 ## Writing functions:
  * `xml_write :: (node: *XMLNode, indent_str := "  ") -> string`